meariba123/Hand-Gesture-Recognition-System/README.md

 ## AI transparency scale declaration statement

+AITS Level: 1 – No AI

-Artificial Intelligence (AI) has not been used for any part of the activity.
+Artificial Intelligence (AI) has not been used to generate or author the submitted code, documentation, or experimental results.
+All implementation, experimentation, evaluation, and analysis were carried out by the me.

 ---